Trading

 What Activity Code 4721.85 Covers

-Activity Code 4721.85 falls under the Trading licence category and covers the wholesale and retail trading of ghee and vegetable oils.
+Activity Code 4721.85 falls under the Trading license category and covers the wholesale and retail trading of ghee and vegetable oils.
 This includes clarified butter (desi ghee), palm oil, sunflower oil, canola oil, soybean oil, corn oil, and blended cooking oils.
-The licence permits import, export, re-export, and local distribution of these products within the scope of applicable food safety and customs regulations.
+The license permits import, export, re-export, and local distribution of these products within the scope of applicable food safety and customs regulations.

-Holders of this licence can trade with suppliers and buyers across the GCC, Asia, Africa, and beyond, making it particularly well suited to businesses with international sourcing and distribution networks.
+Holders of this license can trade with suppliers and buyers across the GCC, Asia, Africa, and beyond, making it particularly well suited to businesses with international sourcing and distribution networks.

 This trading activity is well suited to a broad range of business profiles, including: